skiphansen/thelinkbox/README.md

 Most Posix operating systems start system daemons using approaches similar to either FreeBSD (i.e. the BSD camp) or RedHat (i.e. the System V camp).
-Scripts to install thelinkbox on FreeBSD and RedHat Linux have been provided.
+Scripts to install thelinkbox on FreeBSD, RedHat and Debian Linux have been provided.
 Start with the scripts that are the closest match to your system and then modify them if necessary.
 I will be happy to include installation scripts for other operating system that are sent to me with future releases.